demis27/microservices-kickoff/java/micronaut/doc/Step4.md

   http://localhost:7001/comicbook/v1/comicbooks
 ```

 And now, add the API endpoint to POST a comicbook.
+You can continue with other operations on the Comicbook service, and do the same with the Person service, or checkout the solution.

 ### A solution